ttuti/MSc.Dissertation/README.md

 MSc work product - datasets

 The files {#}_ represents the order in which files were executed.
-In 01_Data_Munging, first change the 00_boot.R 'homedir' value to point to folders on your local machine.
+In 01_Data_Munging's scr/r directory, first change the 00_boot.R 'homedir' value to point to folders on your local machine.
 Actual data used in the analysis has not been commited due to privacy, confidentiality and copyright requirements of DHS.
 =======
 # Tutorial

-This is my tutorial repository.
->>>>>>> refs/remotes/origin/msc.dissertation